sai-dev/sai-server/README.md

 - `lambda`: lambda value
 - `resignation_percent`: probability of resignation
 - `no_resignation_probability`: probability resignation_percent is ignored and set to 0
-- `visits`: visits value in leelaz
+- `visits`: visits value in leelaz/sai
 - `number_to_play`: number of self-plays to play
 - `game_count`: self-plays actually played with these settings
 - `priority`: priority value